kyleconroy/ssf/README.md

 ## Trace ID

-The field `id` may be present and contain an integer as part of a tracing system to uniquely identify the sample as part of a trace.
+The field `id` may be present and contain an `int64` as part of a tracing system to uniquely identify the sample as part of a trace.

 ## Parent Trace ID (optional)

-The field `parent_id` may be present and contain an integer as part of a tracing system to make this sample the child of another sample.
+The field `parent_id` may be present and contain an `int64` as part of a tracing system to make this sample the child of another sample.

 # Examples